 Shoal’s Next Generation Flight Analysis Capability (NGFAC) is a capability that fits within the Decision Support and Analytics (DSA) program.
-It consists of a set of bespoke processes and tools for performing flight path analysis of complex aerospace vehicles.
-The capability allows Shoal to support clients in conducting complex flight trials in compliance with international Range Safety Standards, including the Australian Flight Safety Code, by evaluating the safe operational boundary of the proposed trial.
-It extends upon the Range Safety Template Toolkit (RSTT), a capability developed by Defence Science & Technology (DST) in partnership with Shoal, for performing probabilistic range safety analyses, for which Shoal holds a sole license to use and develop.
+It consists of a set of bespoke processes and tools for performing analysis of complex aerospace vehicles.
+The capability allows Shoal to support clients in conducting complex activities, such as flight trials, in compliance with relevant (national or international) Range Safety Standards, including the Australian Flight Safety Code, by evaluating the safe operational boundary of the proposed trial.
+It is built upon many years of experience in Civil and Defence Range Safety, using modern tools which allow development of almost any vehicle type, to the required fidelity.

-RSTT has been used for safety assessment of a broad range of aerospace systems across the Defence, civilian and research domains including the ASRAAM air-to-air missile, JASSM cruise missile, JDAM-ER long-range glide bomb, Javelin anti-armour missile, MU-90 torpedo, HIFiRE hypersonic test vehicles and the atmospheric re-entry of the Japanese ‘Hayabusa’ spacecraft.
+Shoal has also previously been involved in the safety assessment of a broad range of aerospace systems across the Defence, civilian and research domains including the ASRAAM air-to-air missile, JASSM cruise missile, JDAM-ER long-range glide bomb, Javelin anti-armour missile, MU-90 torpedo, HIFiRE hypersonic test vehicles, and the atmospheric re-entry of the Japanese ‘Hayabusa’ spacecraft in 2010.

 NGFAC was developed by applying Shoal’s own approaches to Capability Design (yes, we really do “practice what we preach”!).
 A Model-Based Systems Engineering tool was used to perform up-front Systems Engineering activities and support the design of the NGFAC system, from the definition of the operational activities through to the allocation of requirements to the NGFAC toolkit components.
 Implemented with a hybrid Agile-Spiral development process, the team was able to quickly prototype components and deliver capability, minimizing risk to this Research & Development activity.